Credit-Based Insurance Scores vs. FICO Scores

 Does my credit score directly affect my home insurance premium?

-Not directly — insurers don't use your FICO score itself.
+Not directly.
+Insurers don't use your FICO score itself.
 Instead, they pull your credit history and generate a credit-based insurance score (CBIS), which is a proprietary metric calibrated to predict claim likelihood.
-This score then influences your premium tier.
-A higher CBIS typically means lower premiums, and a lower CBIS can significantly increase what you pay.
+This score then influences your premium tier, and a higher CBIS typically means lower premiums while a lower CBIS can significantly increase what you pay.

 How much can bad credit increase my home insurance rates?